dantleech/blog/content/posts/2026/05-02-day-7/index.md

 _Park_

 Metz is a beautiful city.
 It was busy but at the same time _calm_.
-Everything seemed relaxed and I cycled slowly aimlessly navigating the calm crowds and investigating the cathedral and trying to find somewhere to get something to eat.
+Everything seemed relaxed and I cycled slowly aimlessly navigating the humming crowds and investigating the cathedral and trying to find somewhere to get something to eat.